azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

  azure-cloud-config [-code] [-esc]
 ```

 Next chapter we will dive into a subset of *Azure Config Review* templates.
-These can be easily executed, help to catch configurations mistakes and give you more insights about what Nuclei provides for pentesting **Azure Cloud**.
+These can be easily executed, help to catch configuration mistakes and give you more insights about what Nuclei provides for pentesting **Azure Cloud**.

 ### Azure Cloud Community Templates for AKS Config Review

-We will now look in a specific collection of **Nuclei Templates** for **Azure Kubernetes Services**.
-To execute all templates we easily provide the tag **aks**.
+We will now look at a specific collection of **Nuclei Templates** for **Azure Kubernetes Services**.
+To execute all templates we can easily provide the tag **aks**.
 Again we don't want to forget to include the *code* and *esc* parameters.

 For the sake of this demo, I've deployed a badly configured `AKS` cluster.